meilisearch/documentation/guides/advanced_guides/relevancy.md

 - [Searchable attributes list](/references/searchable_attributes.md): attributes in which to search for matching query words.
 - [Displayed attributes list](/references/displayed_attributes.md): attributes to send back in each document.

-The once that concerns this section is the searchable attributes list.
+The one that concerns this section is the searchable attributes list.

 This list is **ordered**.
 This means that the order in which the attributes appear in the list will determine their relevancy.
 The earlier they appear in that list, the more important they are.